Women's soccer in the United States: National team

 The women's national team was formed in 1983, but would not play its first games until 1985.
 In its first years, it played in little more than friendly tournaments, primarily against European teams, as few competitions for women's national teams yet existed.
 After the first FIFA Women's World Cup was announced for 1991 and especially on the United States being awarded the 1994 FIFA World Cup increased investment in both the men's and women's national teams by the USSF led to the United States' team rapidly improving and winning the first women's World Cup.
-The popularity of the team exploded in the aftermath of the US 1999 FIFA Women's World Cup win as a result of penalty kicks in front of a sold-out Rose Bowl.
+The popularity of the team exploded in the aftermath of the 1999 FIFA Women's World Cup win as a result of penalty kicks in front of a sold-out Rose Bowl.
 The close win increased the tension, giving the team a more lively reputation as a sport.

 Since then, the Americans have remained a force in international women's soccer, having finished third or better in every World Cup, reaching the championship game again in 2011 and winning in 2015 and 2019, as well as appearing in five of the six Olympic gold medal games, winning four.
 The national team also competes in other tournaments, such as the annual Algarve Cup.
 The primary source of young players for the national team is NCAA college soccer, which feeds players to the U-20 national team and eventually the full senior team.
 Because the United States often lacked a professional women's league, interest in the team peaked around major tournaments, and the team historically struggled to maintain interest between tournaments.
 The United States also faces increasingly competitive European national teams, many of which have well-established women's leagues in their countries from which to draw players.